-Brecon Carreg are doing their bit by making slimmer, lighter bottles which use 24% less plastic and are reducing our carbon footprint by 450 tonnes per year.
+Brecon Carreg is doing their bit by making slimmer, lighter bottles which use 24% less plastic and are reducing our carbon footprint by 450 tonnes per year.

 Since restocking the kids’ craft supplies is currently costing me enough to refinance a small nation, the chance to be creative with something that is generally just thrown out into our council’s delightful recycling bags was welcome.

 Ensconced in the warmth and culinary happiness that is Waterloo Tea, we were fed and, erm, watered and then it was over to Caitlin and Ieuan and the lovely Amy from @ScienceBurp to unleash our inner Mr Maker.

 My own inner Mr Maker has sadly transmogrified into Anne Teak from Gigglebiz but still, I gave it a whirl.

 The suggested brief, which was of course swiftly overridden by the male contingent of the party, was to make an animal.

 True to form, Caitlin chose to make a puppy.

 Ieuan, egged on by The Husband (whose birthday it was, and who was clearly remembering a childhood now in particularly dusty and far off hills), decided to make a robot.